COVID-19 Resources for Families

 At Bailiffe Bridge School we run a programme called 'Choose to Cope' to support the emotional well-being of our children.
 This series of lessons enables children to develop personal resilience in order to rationalise their worries and concentrate on their learning.
 Recently, we were asked by the national publication 'Teach Primary' to review our 'Choose to Cope' work.
 We are very proud of this work.

-If you think your child would benefit from being part of Choose to Cope or any of our EHWB interventions, please complete the self-referral form below and forward it to email@example.com and we'll be in touch.
-Thank you.
+If you think your child would benefit from being part of Choose to Cope or any of our EHWB interventions, please complete the self-referral form below and forward it to email@example.com or give us a ring on 01484-713039.
+We'll be happy to talk to you.

 Emotional Health and Wellbeing (EHWB) Newsletters